Quantifying With Only Positive Training Data: Experimental Setup

 \section{Experimental Setup}

 In this section, we explain the experimental setup and datasets used in our empirical evaluation.
-In the general setting, for each dataset, we varied the true positive ratio, \emph{i.e.}, the proportion of the positive class in the unlabeled (test) sample, from 0\% to 100\% with increments of 10\%.
-For a given positive ratio, we performed 5-fold cross validation to generate candidate observations for training and for test.
-The (labeled) training and (unlabeled) test samples are drawn, without replacement, from the training and test candidate sets, respectively.
-The training sample only includes positive observations, and the test sample obeys the positive ratio previously set.
+In the general setting, for each dataset, we varied the true positive ratio, \emph{i.e.}, the proportion of the positive class in the unlabeled (test) sample, from 0\% to 100\% with increments of 10\%. { For a given positive ratio, we split the data into five folds, and we perform five evaluations for the quantification task.
+In each evaluation, one fold has its negative examples excluded and all positive examples are labeled, while the other four folds are concatenated without labels.}

-We note that, as is the case with the experiments of \cite{bekker2018estimating}, and contrary to typical experimental settings, the smaller fold of the data (one fifth) is used for training, while the larger (four fifths) is used for testing.
-In that case, one single test observation may appear across multiple test samples.
-However, it will not appear more than once in a sample.
-This usage of the 5-fold cross validation is employed due to the amount of data required to create test samples with varying proportions of positive observations and negative sub-classes.
 Due to the slowness of some of the algorithms tested, training data size was limited to 500 observations and test data size was limited to 2,000 observations.
 Final results are reported as Mean Absolute Error (MAE), which is the average of the absolute difference between the predicted positive ratio and the true positive ratio.

-Finally, we raise attention to the fact that if we employ a quantifier that always predict $\hat{p} = 0.5$, and the actual $p$ is uniformly distributed within the range $[0,1]$ (as in our experiments), then the MAE obtained in a large enough number of test samples converges to $0.25$.
-This fact indicates that the maximum error we should consider as acceptable in our setting is $25\%$.
+Finally, we raise attention to the fact that if we employ a { baseline} quantifier that always predict $\hat{p} = 0.5$, and the actual $p$ is uniformly distributed within the range $[0,1]$ (as in our experiments, { since we linearly iterate over this range}), then the MAE obtained in a large enough number of test samples converges to $0.25$.

+{ To better illustrate this, let $X \sim \textrm{Uniform}(0, 1)$ be a random variable that represents the actual proportion of positive examples.
+Since such a baseline always estimate it to be $0.5$, the expected absolute error (estimated by MAE) is: